61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Mount Your Paper Towel Holder

-Horizontal surface area in just about any RV is limited, so free some up by grabbing a mountable paper towel holder.
+Horizontal surface area in just about any RV is limited, so you’ll save a lot of room with mountable paper towel holder.
 We love having ours under our kitchen cabinets – don’t forget to use one of the clips I mentioned earlier to hold it in place when traveling!

 hanging cabinet paper towel holder for camper from dollar tree